-The Department of Geosciences offers a Ph.D. in Geosciences.
-Faculty in the department advise Ph.D. students in a wide range of subdisciplines that includes geology, seismology, economic geology, environmental geology, glaciology, paleoclimatology, geochemistry, geophysics, geochronology, geodynamics, geomorphology, hydrogeology, igneous and metamorphic petrology, petroleum geology, sedimentology, sedimentary petrology, stratigraphy, structural geology, and tectonics.
-Students work with their advisor and graduate committee to identify a dissertation topic and curriculum specific to their academic needs and goals.
-Prospective students should contact appropriate faculty advisors in the department to discuss their interests and develop a program plan.
+Geosciences Ph.D. students work in a wide range of subdisciplines that includes geology, seismology, economic geology, environmental geology, glaciology, paleoclimatology, geochemistry, geophysics, geochronology, geodynamics, geomorphology, hydrogeology, igneous and metamorphic petrology, petroleum geology, sedimentology, sedimentary petrology, stratigraphy, structural geology, and tectonics.
+Students work with their advisor and graduate committee to identify and pursue a dissertation topic and curriculum specific to their academic needs and goals.
+Prospective students should contact relevant faculty advisors within the department to discuss their interests.

 Effective Fall 2018